Before you Buy

 Choosing a breeder

 It is important to select a breeder you feel comfortable with.
-Choose a breeder you can depend on when questions arise about your Mastiff.
+Choose a breeder you feel you can depend on when questions arise about your Mastiff.
 You can expect ethical and responsible breeders to be honest and up front with prospective buyers and be willing to provide assistance throughout the entire life of the Mastiff.
 At Tailcreek Mastiff's we put our puppy purchase agreement in writing.
-This will prevent any future misunderstandings and will let both parties know what is expected of one another.
+This will help to prevent future misunderstandings and will let both parties know what is expected of one another.
 A good foundation supports and promotes a positive relationship between breeder and owner.

 If possible visit the breeders home.
 This will give you a chance to meet the dam and possibly the sire of your puppy.
 All dogs should be in good condition, be sociable and have clean living conditions.
-The breeder should be knowledgable and answer any questions you may have.
+The breeder should be knowledgeable and answer any questions you may have.

 Spend your money wisely